shageman/stephanhagemann.com/README.md

 You will need to have a local server running at http://localhost:3000 in order to make a commit.
 That's because lefthook runs a command to verify that there are no 404s reachable from the root page

 ## Deploy

+Be sure to have rust installed.
+Then `cargo install pks` to allow pks to check packwerk boundaries.

 Pushing to git will deploy a new version of the site to netlify.